vishnu350/rs-mainspring-winder/README.md

 There are five parts to the RS mainspring winder:
 - **The housing barrel**.
 This 3D printed part has a barrel that houses the mainspring and plunger, and the knurling pattern on the top is akin to a rising sun.
 - **The winder base**.
 This 3D printed part holds the anchor which latches to the mainspring hole and winds it up.
-- **The barrel bowl**.
-This 3D printed part holds the actual mainspring barrel in place for safely plunging the mainspring back in.
 - **The plunger**.
 This 3D printed part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
 - **The anchor**.
 Fashion this part out of a stapler pin and insert into the hole on the winder beside the arbour ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook)).
+- **The setter bowl**.
+This 3D printed part helps to extrude the mainspring by tiny amount so that the actual mainspring barrel can be put in place.
+- **The barrel bowl (optional)**.
+This 3D printed part holds the actual mainspring barrel in place for safely plunging the mainspring back in.
+This part is optional, the plunging step can still be performed without this if the setter was used correctly.
 - **The arbour (optional)**.
 Get a dowel pin (or equivalent) with 2mm or 3mm diameter and place this at the center of the winder base.
 Only for the winder base version with a hole for the arbour.

 **NOTE:** *The anchor is too small to be 3D printed with enough strength/accuracy, hence a metal part is **required** for the RS winder to work.
 A stapler pin is an everyday item accessible to everyone, and is perfect for this task.*